brightsign/BrightAuthor-Plugins/Guest-List/README.md

 Creating a Live Text State
 --------------------------
 <p>Now you will need to create a Live Text state that displays the dynamic guest list.
-For a complete description of Live Text states, please see the BrightAuthor User Guide.</p>
+For a complete description of Live Text states, please see the <a href="http://support.brightsign.biz/entries/314526-brightsign-user-guides-troubleshooting">BrightAuthor User Guide</a>.</p>
 <ol>
 <li>Click the interactive option to the right of the playlist to make the presentation interactive.</li>
 <li>Select the other tab in the Media Library section.</li>